rblack42/pylit7/docs/_sources/introduction/03-documentation.rst.txt

 define a task you need to do over and over, then Make_ will run those steps for you with one short command.

-let's start off our makefile by describing how we set up our project for modern Python development.
+Let's start off our **Makefile** by describing how we set up our project for modern Python development.
 Here is the start.

 ..   literalinclude;;    /examples/makefile-1